ldelossa/diskmonitor/README.md

 (Cmd)
 ```

-diskmonit will not let you monitor the same disks twice.
+diskmonitor will not let you monitor the same disks twice.

 ```
 (Cmd) launch_monitor all